creinartz/styledocco-generator/README.md

     npm install

-edit the scss files, run
+edit the scss files and add comments (see _buttons.scss), run

     grunt